amatov/InstantaneousFlowTracker/examples/README.md

 ## `run_demo.m` -- what it actually verifies

-Run `run_demo.m` from MATLAB after adding the repository root to your path.
+Run `run_demo.m` from Matlab after adding the repository root to your path.
 It calls `testFlowTracker()` with the sample data above.

 **Read this before you run it:** the core tracking/optimization function